This page contains affiliate links. Please read our disclosure for more info.

 Location: Jalan Goutama, Ubud

-Classes: Hatha flow, vinyasa flow, yin, hatha, gentle.
+Classes: Hatha flow, vinyasa flow, gentle flow, yin, restorative, basic yoga.

 Website: Intuitive Flow

-Location: A five-minute walk down a pedestrian path opposite Alchemy restaurant in Penestanan (look for the signs) or up the Penestanan steps if walking from Ubud.
+Location: Penestanan Kaya, Penestanan/Ubud.
+A five-minute walk down a pedestrian path opposite Alchemy restaurant in Penestanan (look for the signs) or up the Penestanan steps if walking from Ubud.

-Classes: Vinyasa flow, hatha, basic yoga, yoga pranala, yin, restorative, meditation.
+Classes: Hatha vinyasa, vinyasa flow, gentle flow, basic yoga, yoga pranala, yin, restorative, meditation.

 Other Ubud Yoga Classes

-- Ubud Yoga Centre – A new studio in Nyuh Kuning with a focus on hot yoga.
-The space looks impressive but it’s hot enough in Ubud already for me.
-One class is 125,000 IDR ($9.40), a promo rate until June 2017, and unlimited passes are available.
+Ubud Yoga Centre– This Nyuh Kuning studio has a focus on bikram hot yoga.
+The space looks impressive, but it’s hot enough in Ubud already for me.
+One class is 140,000 IDR ($9) and unlimited passes are available.

-- The Seeds of Life Cafe – This raw vegan restaurant hosts a Mysore-style ashtanga class on weekdays from 6.30-9.30am.
+Spacious Yoga at The Seeds of Life Cafe – This raw vegan restaurant hosts a Mysore-style ashtanga class every day except Saturdays and Full/ New Moon days from 6.30am – 9.30am.
 This is an independent practice so you need to know the sequence.
-They say beginners are welcome but must commit to a minimum of five days to learn the sequence.
-One class is 200,000 IDR ($14) and passes are available.
+They say beginners are welcome but must commit to a minimum of one week to learn the sequence.
+One class is 250,000 IDR ($16) and passes are available.

-- Taman Hati – Balinese teacher Ketut offers classes in his family compound in Nyuh Kuning for 100,000 IDR ($7).
+Taman Hati – Balinese teacher Ketut offers classes in his family compound in Nyuh Kuning for 100,000 IDR ($6.50).
 Kundalini classes (a more spiritual practice) are at 6am, and Pranawayu yoga, his own style similar to vinyasa flow, are at 10am or 5pm most days.
+Closed on Sundays.

 Pilates Studios in Ubud